Everyday salespeople are facing unrelenting expectations to perform and it’s taking a dramatic toll on both their mental health and sales performance.

 This represents a 33% decrease in absenteeism, presenteeism and disability claims.” – PriceWaterhouseCoopers

-Currently sales organizations and sales leaders are missing a massive, opportunity to improve mental health within their sales team, that leads to increased sales productivity, engagement and retention – the foundation for higher ROI.
+Currently sales organizations and sales leaders are missing a massive, opportunity that comes with improving the mental health within their sales team.
+Studies consistently show improved well being leads to increased productivity, engagement and retention.
+Tthe foundation for higher ROI.

 Here are some ways a sales leader can start protecting and improving mental health within their sales team.